Continuous homotopy fixed points for Lubin-Tate spectra: Homotopy fixed point spectra

-where $[Z,E]^t$ denotes maps in the stable homotopy category $\SHh$ that lower dimension by $t$. \begin{theorem} Let $G$ be a profinite group, let $E$ be a profinite $G$-spectrum and let $Z$ be a spectrum.
-There is a continuous homotopy fixed point spectral sequence whose $E_2^{s,t}$-term is the $s$th continuous cohomology of $G$ with coefficients the profinite $G$-module $E^tZ$:
+\begin{theorem} Let $G$ be a profinite group and $X$ a profinite $G$-spectrum.
+There is a homotopy fixed point spectral sequence whose $E_2^{s,t}$-term is the $s$th continuous cohomology of $G$ with coefficients the profinite $G$-module $\pi_tX$:

-This spectral sequence is strongly convergent if ${\lim_r}^1E_r^{s,t}=0$ for all $s$ and $t$. \end{theorem} \begin{proof} This is a version of the homotopy limit spectral sequence of Bousfield and Kan \cite{bouskan} for profinite spectra.
-We can assume that $E$ is fibrant in $\hSpg$.
-Let $c\hSp$ be the category of cosimplicial profinite spectra equipped with the model structure of \cite{bouskan} X, \S 4.
-There is a cosimplicial continuous replacement functor $\Pi_{cts}^{\ast}E \in c\Sp$ for a diagram of profinite spectra defined in codimension $n$ by $\Pi_{cts}^nE:=\hom_{\hSp}(G^{n+1},E)$, i.e. the function spectrum of continuous maps from $G^{n+1}$ to $E$ in $\hSp$.
-Since $E$ is fibrant in $\hSpg$, its cosimplicial replacement is a fibrant object in $c\Sp$.
-Let $\Delta[\ast]$ be the cosimplicial space which in dimension $n$ is the standard $n$-simplex with the usual coface and codegeneracy maps, and let $\sk_s\Delta[\ast]$ be the cosimplicial space which in dimension $n$ is the $s$-skeleton of $\Delta[n]$.
-Recall that, given a cosimplicial spectrum $Y$, the total spectrum of $Y$ is defined to be the limit